The Transparent Upgradeable Proxy Pattern Explained in Detail

 Parentmost contract: Proxy.sol

 The base contract is Proxy.sol.
 Given an implementation address, it sends a delegatecall to the implementation.
-The _implementation() function is not implemented in Proxy — it is overriden and implemented by its child ERC1967Proxy which will make it return the relevant storage slot.
+The _implementation() function is not implemented in Proxy — it is overridden and implemented by its child ERC1967Proxy which will make it return the relevant storage slot.

 Child of Proxy.sol: ERC1967Proxy.sol